 All stages of vaccine development and manufacturing need cleanroom environments for delivering the required critical environment.
 Proper temperature, humidity, airflow, air pressure (positive or negative depending on the BSL level), and other environmental requirements are mandatory to provide a safe vaccine without any risk of contamination.

-Here are a few things to take into consideration for a vaccine manufacturing facility or biomanufacturing facilty layout:
+Here are a few things to take into consideration for a vaccine manufacturing facility design or biomanufacturing facility layout:

 Type of vaccines or components you manufacture